 Going just slightly off the beaten track might reward you in unexpected ways.

 We were all alone.
-Light footprints made their way over the damp sand.
-A couple of sundecks, deserted, as if someone just left in a hurry.
-Strange shifting colours of blue and brown.
-A fishing boat was half buried in the sand.
-Years and years of nature had torn it down.
-It reminded more of art than a wreck.
+Light footprints in the damp sand.
+A couple of sundecks, deserted, as if someone just left in hurry.
+Shifting colours of blue and brown.
+An Oruwa fishing boat on the shoreline, ready to provide a family with food for the day.

 A light wind swept in from the ocean and the sun made its way down the horizon.
 It became darker.
 A group of villages started to gather on a mountain top above the beach.
 They were curious, followed every step we took.
 Remarkably, the whole place seemed known only by locals.
 We had discovered the lost paradise of Sri Lanka.